What is a basal cell carcinoma?

 - Multiple non-melanoma skin cancers on initial presentation

-Advanced BCCs are often a result of neglect as BCCs are very slow growing tumours, often taking months to years to reach this stage.
+Advanced BCCs are often a result of neglect as BCCs are very slow-growing tumours, often taking months to years to reach this stage.
 They may be several centimetres in diameter.
-They may infiltrate tissues below the skin and are very difficult to treat surgically.
+Advanced BCCs may infiltrate tissues below the skin and are very difficult to treat surgically.

 How is basal cell carcinoma diagnosed?

-BCCs are diagnosed by their typical appearance clinically and on examination using a dermatoscope .
-The diagnosis is confirmed by incision or excisional biopsy.
+Basal cell carcinomas are diagnosed by their typical appearance clinically and on examination using a dermatoscope .
+The diagnosis is confirmed by incisional biopsy or excisional biopsy.

 Tumour staging for cutaneous carcinomas

 T1: Tumour ≤ 2 cm, without high-risk features